11notes/RTFM/linux/container/docker/volumes.md

 Docker knows exactly three types of volumes/mounts:

 **Named:** Docker will create the volume for you in the path specified in your [daemon.json](https://github.com/11notes/RTFM/blob/main/linux/container/docker/daemon.json) you set via the ```data-root``` property.
-Docker will create folders that do not exist and use the UID/GID that is used for the executing process of the image.
+Docker will create folders that do not exist and use the UID/GID that is present of the parent folder (if a parent folder is owned by 1000:1000 the sub folder will automatically be set to 1000:1000).

 **Bind:** Docker will mount the volume from the host into the container.
 Docker **will not create any missing folders** and **will not set any permissions** like the UID/GID executing the process in the image.